 Leo Orshansky

 I am a 2nd-year PhD student in the Computer Science Theory Group at Columbia University, co-advised by Tal Malkin and Henry Yuen.
-My research is at the intersection of cryptography and quantum computing, with an emphasis on quantum cryptography (not quite a tautology, I promise 🙂).
+My research is at the intersection of cryptography and quantum computing, with an emphasis on quantum cryptography.
+I am fortunate to be supported by an NSF Graduate Research Fellowship.

 Previously I attended UT Austin, where I studied Computer Science and Mathematics with a Minor in Chinese, and worked as an undergraduate researcher with David Soloveichik on theoretical aspects of molecular and unconventional computing.

-I enjoy learning languages, doing the NYT crossword and other puzzles (especially puzzle hunts), and running.
+In my free time, I enjoy learning languages, doing the NYT crossword and other puzzles (with a special fondness for BPuzzled), and skiing.

-Email: first-initial last-initial 2433 at columbia dot edu
+Email: firstname dot lastname at columbia dot edu

 Selected Publications